 Easy to use software to help with PHPP calculations.
 The UK version of PHribbon is developed exclusively for the AECB and works as a plug in to PHPP.

 AECB PHribbon makes using PHPP quicker, easier and it uses the existing information beyond just energy.
-It’s written by Tim Martel who has worked as a Certified Passivhaus Designer for 10 years, formerly a Chartered Architectural Technologist, course tutor for the AECB CarbonLite™ Retrofit Foundation course, AECB software R&D lead and developer.
+It’s written by Tim Martel who has worked as a Certified Passivhaus Designer for 10 years, formerly a Chartered Architectural Technologist, a course tutor for the AECB CarbonLite™ Retrofit Foundation course, and AECB software R&D lead and developer.

 PHribbon enables you to build the PHPP faster and the CO2 calculations benefit designers, consultants and clients by making it an easier, quicker process.
 The latest version of PHribbon gives the carbon impact of materials before they are selected and the impact of substitution of materials can be quickly seen.